computerguided/digitmind-llm-challenge/README.md

 While this is impressive - and useful to some extent - it's also clear that most LLMs still lack some basic reasoning skills.

-My go-to example to demonstrate this is to have an LLM try to play a game of Digitmind, which is a variant of Mastermind but instead of colors, it uses digits.
+My go-to example to demonstrate this is to have an LLM try to play a game of **Digitmind**, which is a variant of **Mastermind** but instead of colors, it uses digits.

+For reference, I implemented this game in Python in the [digitmind-in-python](https://github.com/computerguided/digitmind-python) repository.

-This is as basic as it gets, but it's still a good example to demonstrate the reasoning skills of LLMs.
+Using Digitmind is as basic reasoning as it gets, but it's still a good example to demonstrate the reasoning skills of LLMs.

-For example, if the code is "0931" and the guess is "1234", the score is "Correct position: 1, Wrong position: 1".
+The prompt is given in the file [`prompt.md`](prompt.md), which is read and presented to the LLM at the start of each game.

 ## Installation